Eduard-R/PassGen/README.md

 # PassGen

 A terminal Password Generator based on nodejs

+Start with "passgen"